fbpx

 Where Can I Fish Cobia?

-This fish is one of the eurythermal species that can withstand a wide range of temperatures, but they are most active in warmer waters.
+This fish is one of the eurythermal species that can withstand a wide range of temperatures but is most active in warmer waters.

-When the water temperature in the Gulf of Mexico drops to 60 degrees Fahrenheit, they move to the north as far as Massachusetts to spend the summer, and they move back to Florida for the winter season.
+When the water temperature in the Gulf of Mexico drops to 60 degrees Fahrenheit, they move to the north as far as Massachusetts to spend the summer and back to Florida for the winter season.

 You can easily spot them if you would be familiar with their seasonal migrations.
-Cobia travels in small schools together with stingrays.
+Cobia travel in small schools together with stingrays.

-Sometimes, when anglers see rays’ wings breaking at the water’s surface, it could be a great indicator that cobia is also around.
+Sometimes, when anglers see rays’ wings breaking at the water’s surface, it could indicate that cobia is also around.

 Cobia is a large and heavy-fighting fish.
 You need to have the appropriate set of equipment to be efficient in catching them.
-You must need to have a lure, bait, tackle, fishing line, and your rods and reels.
+You must have a lure, bait, tackle, fishing line, rods, and reels.

 Rods and Reels